rsaylor73/eks_cluster/README.md

 # Installation

-Update the settings in variables.tf including the cluster name and VPC CIDRs.
+Update the settings in terraform.tfvars including the cluster name and VPC CIDRs.

 ```
 terraform init